 There are a number of organisations who can help with difficulties at school.
-OTR have Wellbeing Practitioners who visit some schools, and also have Mental Health Support Teams set up in a number of schools across Bristol, South Gloucestershire and North Somerset.
+Off The Record have Wellbeing Practitioners who visit some schools.
 The school may have Learning Mentors and/or a Counsellor.
 The school may refer you to Families in Focus, who work to support families.
 Leading Lights also provide tuition, mentoring, counselling and therapy, family support and advocacy.